Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Iteration of the Coupling Argument

 \subsection{Reducing Variables and Corresponding Signatures}

-Now we shall establish the coupling of the remaining coordinates stepwise beginning with $S_{3}$.
-The basic strategy here is the same as in proofs of Lemma \ref{lemma:BirDav:Lemma15} and Lemma \ref{lemma:BirDav:Lemma16}, but we additionally make use of the bound \eqref{cor:averagewithresonance:eq}.
-Compared to the earlier arguments, we need also to consider the ratio between $\beta$ and $\beta_k$ with care, since simple bounds on $\beta_k$ (resp.\ on $\beta$) are not sufficient to deduce a contradiction.
-Thus, we are faced with the problem to specify the possible values of $\beta_k$ depending on the signature $(r,s)$ of $Q$.
+Now we are in position to prove that the remaining coordinates are coupled as well: Beginning with $S_{3}$, we will repeat the basic strategy used in the proof of Lemma \ref{lemma:BirDav:Lemma15}, but we additionally utilize the bound \eqref{cor:averagewithresonance:eq}.
+Compared to the earlier arguments, we need also to consider ratios between $\beta$ and $\beta_k$ with care, since simple bounds on $\beta_k$ (resp.\ on $\beta$) are not sufficient to deduce a contradiction.
+This step has been moved to \hyperref[appendix-a]{Appendix A}, where we address the problem to specify the possible values of $\beta_k$ depending on the signature $(r,s)$ of $Q$.

 \begin{lemma} Let $d \ge 8$ and assume that the signature of $Q$ is not of the form $(d-1,1)$, $(d-2,2)$ or $(d-3,3)$.
 Then, under Assumption \ref{assumption:Theorem1}, $S_{3},\ldots,S_{d}$ can be coupled on $\calG$. \end{lemma}